Final exams:

 The exercises that you complete in this lab will give you a taste of programming.
 You will read and write programs in Python - the programming language that we will be learning this semester.
 You do not need to install any software to complete this lab assignment.
 You need a computer with Internet access (either your personal computer or any NYU public lab computer).

-• Under the Files create a new file called problem1.py.
-This creates a new file and brings you to the code editor.
+Filescreate a new file calledproblem1.py.
+This creates a new file and brings you to the code editor. - Use the

 Problems for this lab: